‘Alien: Covenant’ Makes Shower Sex Terrifying

 The new trailer for the Scott-directed film proves that Alien: Covenant is definitely more terrifying than 2012’s Prometheus.
 While the trailer doesn’t give too much away (which is surprising given Hollywood’s latest trend to reveal all plot twists in trailers), it’s crowded with monsters!

-Even Michael Fassbender, the star of the film, earlier told Collider that Alien: Covenant will be “much scarier” than the 2012 film.
+Even Michael Fassbender, the star of the film, told Collider that Alien: Covenant will be “much scarier” than the 2012 film.
 The 39-year-old X-Men: Apocalypse actor, however, added that the upcoming film has “the same sort of scope” of Prometheus.

 In fact, Alien: Covenant, which is the sixth film in the Alien franchise, will apparently be a mish mash (in a good sense of the phrase) of Prometheus and the original 1979 Alien.
 Fassbender revealed that the upcoming film, which will hit theaters in May, has inherited the “thriller, imminent disaster feel” of the 1979 film.